Hugo Retro Mania

 Hugo Retro Mania is an action video game in the Hugo franchise, developed by Danish studio Progressive Media and published by Krea Medie in 2011 for the Android system mobile devices.
 Its iPad version is titled Hugo Retro Mania HD.
-An update for the game was released on Halloween 2012.
+An update for the game was released in Halloween 2012.
 The game was also released on PC CD-ROM platform only in Germany as Hugo Retro: Zurück in der Mine by Software Pyramide.

 Game

 The game is a remake of the 1991 Commodore 64 game Skærmtrolden Hugo, which was itself based on the first season (1990) labyrinth scenario from the TV game show Hugo, but featuring all-new graphics and gameplay system.
 Unlike the original, the game features the evil witch Scylla (here renamed as "Sculla" and accompanied by her servant Don Croco from the Hugo Jungle Island series), complete with a version of the "Rope" end game from the 1990s Hugo games and TV show.